hipe/tmx/lib/skylab/brazen/doc/issues/062-the-zerk-narrative.md

 invocations of the application.

-for now this is done by writing the form's state to a simple text file using our "git-config" library, which seems to work well enough despite one [#064] known issue.
+for now this is done by writing the form's state to a simple text file using our "git-config" library, which seems to work well enough for this (until we get into regexen with tricky characters [#065])

 for now we re-write the "entire" text file each time the user enters a new valid value for a leaf node, which is convenient for us preserving